Fiscal policy of the United States: World War II and effects

 World War II forced the government to run huge deficits, or spend more than they were economically generating, in order to keep up with all of the production the US military needed.
 By running deficits, the economy recovered, and America rebounded from its drought of unemployment.
-The military strategy of full employment had a huge benefit: the government’s massive deficits were used to pay for the war, and ended the Great Depression.
-This phenomenon set the standard and showed just how necessary it was for the government play an active role in fiscal policy.
+The military strategy of full employment had a huge benefit: the government's massive deficits were used to pay for the war, and ended the Great Depression.
+This phenomenon set the standard and showed just how necessary it was for the government to play an active role in fiscal policy.

 The Employment Act of 1946 was enacted by the government to keep the economy from plunging back into a post-war depression.
 The act declared the continuing policy and responsibility of the federal government to use all reasonable means to promote maximum (not full) employment, production, and purchasing power.
 In addition to focusing on keeping unemployment rates low, the act called for the creation of the Council of Economic Advisors.
 This council had the task of assisting the president in appointing members to the Joint Economic Committee in the United States Congress and continuing to develop the role of fiscal policy in the United States.